-The benefits administrators listed below have the authority and responsibility to perform daily administration of benefits under the Plans.
-You can call the benefits administrators via the telephone number shown on your ID card.
-See below for the addresses.
+The benefits administrators have the authority and responsibility to perform daily administration of benefits under the Plan.
+You can call the benefits administrators via the telephone numbers shown on your ID card.

 If you need a list of participating providers, please contact your benefits administrator.
-They may direct you to a website, but also will provide you with a list free of charge, upon request.
+They may direct you to a website, but also will provide you with a list, free of charge, upon request.